COPYRIGHT HOUSE LIMITED - Terms & Conditions

 I. Copyright House Limited (hereafter referred to as Copyright House) claims no ownership, intellectual property rights, or any other rights over your submitted material.
 By registering for an account, you will be able to upload your creative materials.
 You will receive a date and time proof (copyright certificate) of the existence of your copyrighted work in order to help you prove that you are the creator of the work in case of infringement.

 II.
 All reasonable care will be taken over copyrighted works sent to us.
-Works uploaded by you onto our system are not opened by any of the Copyright House staff.
+Works uploaded by you onto our system are not opened by any of the Copyright House staff unless you request us to do so.
 Your uploaded works will be encrypted and securely stored in different geographical locations to ensure the safety of your work and proof of copyright.

 III.
 Copyright House may make any changes to its websites and promotional literature about its services, that it believes necessary to correct errors or omissions, without any liability to the client.

 IV.
-Copyright House may make duplicates of registered works to be encrypted and stored in the strong room of a solicitor's office and a secure bank vault in the UK.
+Copyright House may make duplicates of registered works to be deposited with a notary of public.
 All duplicates will be treated as highly confidential.

 V. Copyright House reserves the right to vary subscription fees from time to time.
 However, any such changes made will not be applied to subscription fees that have already been paid.
 If you have a recurring subscription, then you'll be automatically be charged the same amount for each following recurring payment.
 However, if your recurring payments cannot be made by our payment processor (PayPal), then a new recurring payment, or a one-time payment can be set up in order to renew or upgrade your copyright account subscription.
 You will then have to pay the fees as advertised at that time.
 To prevent interruption of your recurring payments, we advise you to ensure that there are a) enough funds in your PayPal account, b) that your card details that PayPal holds are up-to-date, c) that your email address that PayPal holds are up-to-date and d) to read any emails that PayPal may send to you to inform you that the next recurring payment could not be made.